rayhan-shhadeh/VLSI-Design-Verification/README.md

 ## Introduction

 This repository showcases the work done as part of the VLSI Design Verification course.
-The exercises involve using hardware description languages (HDLs) like Verilog and VHDL, as well as simulation tools and verification methodologies.
+The exercises involve using hardware description languages (HDLs) like Verilog and SystemVerilog, as well as simulation tools and verification methodologies.

 ## Setup Instructions